nsobadzhiev/DevMonologueMagazine/Issue01-GoingOpenSource/OpensourceLicenses.md

 * Common Development and Distribution License
 * Eclipse Public License

 What you might find strange here is that you can see company names.
-As mentioned, you are free to create your own terms, if you have the money and expertise to do that (you also need to be approved by OSI of you want to appear in this list).
+As mentioned, you are free to create your own terms, if you have the money and expertise to do that.
 So some big companies, like Mozilla in this case, do that, but for most people choosing an existing one is fine.

 ### Choosing a license